-Pride and Prejudice by Jane Austen

-Persuasion by Jane Austen

-Northanger Abbey by Jane Austen

-Emma by Jane Austen

-Mansfield Park by Jane Austen

-Frankenstein by Mary Shelley

-Jane Eyre by Charlotte Bronte

-Wuthering Heights by Emily Bronte

-Oliver Twist by Charles Dickens

-Great Expectations by Charles Dickens

-A Tale of Two Cities by Charles Dickens

-Alice's Adventures in Wonderland and Through the Looking Glass by Lewis Carroll

-Idulls of the King by Alfred, Lord Tennyson

-The Picture of Dorian Gray by Oscar Wilde

-The Man Who Was Thursday by G.K.
-Chesterton

-Any of the Father Brown series by G.K.
-Chesterton

-Dracula by Bram Stoker

-War of the Worlds by H.G.
-Wells

-Silas Marner by George Eliot

-See Next Page for More Options
+Pride and Prejudice by Jane Austen Persuasion by Jane Austen Northanger Abbey by Jane Austen Emma by Jane Austen Mansfield Park by Jane Austen Jane Eyre by Charlotte Bronte Wuthering Heights by Emily Bronte Great Expectations by Charles Dickens A Tale of Two Cities by Charles Dickens Idulls of the King by Alfred, Lord Tennyson The Picture of Dorian Gray by Oscar Wilde The Man Who Was Thursday by G.K.
+Chesterton Dracula by Bram Stoker War of the Worlds by H.G.
+Wells Silas Marner by George Eliot Middlemarch by George Eliot